Food safety for businesses

 - Guidance for home bakers

-If you are starting a new food business, or taking over an existing one, you must register with the council 28 days before you plan to open.
-Registration is free.
+If you are starting a new food business, or taking over an existing one, you must register with the council.

 Officers can visit during the day, in the evenings and at weekends.
 No advance notice of the visit is usually given.

 The officer will explain the reason for the visit.
-They will then talk to the person in charge and/or staff about how the business operates, training, temperature control, pest control and waste collection.
+They will talk to the person in charge and staff about:

 They may inspect all parts of the business and look at the equipment.
 They may ask to see written records and documents.

-The officer will leave a written record about the purpose of the visit and a brief summary.
+The officer will leave a written record about the purpose of the visit and a summary.

 The officer may offer advice in writing and ask you to put right any problems.
 We will always try to resolve the situation by informal means.